studiozeffa/react-native-training-course/notes/setup.md

 ## Code structure

 Open up the resulting project in your code editor.
-You should see a few JavaScript, JSON and config files.
-Here's a summary of the important ones:
+You should see a few JavaScript, JSON and config files:

+- `.expo/` folder - holds some configuration information for Expo.
+You won't need to edit anything in this folder.
+- `assets/` folder: holds the icon and splashscreen images that Expo will use when you build your app for publishing to the store.
 - `App.js` - the entrypoint for the app.
-Open this up and you'll see the sample React Native app which is created by the `create-react-native-app` tool.
+Open this up and you'll see the sample React Native app which is created by the Expo CLI.
 - `app.json` - metadata for your app.
 Used for various things, particularly when publishing the app to the App Store.
+- `babel.config.js` - configuration for the [Babel](https://babeljs.io) transpiler, used to convert the JavaScript you write into something that the device understands.
-- `package.json` - holds a list of the dependencies for your app.
+- `package.json` - holds a list of the direct dependencies for your app.
-- `App.test.js` - you can run unit tests on a React Native app using a tool called [Jest](https://facebook.github.io/jest/).
-The convention is to name test files with the `.test.js` suffix.
-We won't be covering testing on this course.
+- `package-lock.json` - holds a complete list of all dependencies that were installed by the Expo CLI.

 <!-- break -->